PearCoding/Ignis/docs/src/scene/lights.rst

     - :code:`(0,0,0)`
     - No
     - Position of the point light.
   * - intensity
     - |color|
     - :code:`1`
     - Yes
-    - Intensity of the point light.
+    - Intensity of the point light given in radiometric [W/sr] or photometric [lm/sr] units.
+Can not be specified with :paramtype:`power`.
+  * - power
+    - |color|
+    - *None*
+    - Yes
+    - Power of the point light given in radiometric [W] or photometric [lm] units.
+Can not be specified with :paramtype:`intensity`.

 .. subfigstart::